Whiteknight/whiteknight.github.com/_posts/2011-07-23-imcc_tag_syntax.md

 string in the table, and automatic deduplication of string constants means the lookup for all Subs with a given tag is very fast: a tight loop over an array of integers.
-For most cases, I suspect it's faster than the old-style flag lookups, although I haven't done any lookups yet.
-Avoiding a loop over all pmc constants and calling `VTABLE_isa` on each to see if it's a `"sub"` or not and then checking the Sub flags is a big savings.
+For most cases, I suspect it's faster than the old-style flag lookups, although I haven't done any benchmarks yet.
+Avoiding a loop over all pmc constants and calling `VTABLE_isa` on each to see if it's a `"sub"` or not and then checking the Sub flags should produce big savings.
 Of couse, `load_bytecode` operations are relatively uncommon so it won't add up to anything too substantial for most programs in terms of saved wall-clock time.

 I've got a lot of work to do in this branch still.
 I need to update the various packfile PMCs to be able to read and write these new tags, and I need